raphaellueckl/inschpektor/readme.md

 ### Installation

+You need a recent version of node to successfully run this app (10.8+):

+Check https://nodejs.org/en/download/ and download&install the version for your system.

 Run `sudo npm i -g inschpektor --unsafe-perm && cd ~ && mkdir -p inschpektor`.

 (Keep in mind that this is a very early stage of development and the installation process will be subject to change.)